wultra/sike-java/README.md

 ## License

-PowerAuth Server is licensed using GNU AGPLv3 license.
+SIKE Java is licensed using GNU AGPLv3 license.
 Please consult us at hello@wultra.com for the software use.